Cyclonic Dust Collector

 thingiverse

-[IMPORTANT]: [Some vacuum cleaners overheat pretty seriously if they work continuously for several minutes.
-This could be dangerous for the machine, and even for you or your apartment/workshop.
-Make sure you know your vacuum cleaner limits before using this.
-If you want to keep it on for the whole machining cycle I'd recommend you going for an industrial vacuum cleaner or using a centrifugal compressor sucking NEARLY clean air from the top part of the cyclone.
-Consider that % of particles separated by the cyclone, i.e. efficienty, decreases with smaller particle sizes].
-CYCLONIC DUST COLLECTOR I want to do some light milling with my CoreXY printer (check out my profile for more info) and I don't want sawdust all around the apartment.
-I learned about cyclonic separators a few years ago, during my early university years, so I really wanted to try it myself.
-This one is supposed to fit a small bottle of wine, though I can make almost any thread as long as you give me diameter(s) and thread pitch.
-The upper part (outlet) is where the vacuum cleaner sucks pressure from, and it's meant for a 34x29mm (OD x ID) vacuum cleaner tube.
+Some vacuum cleaners can get overheated if they run continuously for several minutes.
+This could be hazardous to the machine itself as well as your person or workspace.
+Be sure to know your vacuum cleaner's limits before utilizing this device.
+If you want to keep it on throughout the entire machining cycle, consider getting an industrial vacuum cleaner or using a centrifugal compressor sucking nearly clean air from the top part of the cyclone.
+Keep in mind that efficiency decreases with smaller particle sizes.
+CYCLONIC DUST COLLECTOR I plan to do some light milling with my CoreXY printer and I don't want sawdust scattered all over my apartment.
+I learned about cyclonic separators a few years ago during my university days, so I really wanted to try it myself.
+This one is designed to fit a small bottle of wine, though I can make almost any thread if you give me the diameter(s) and thread pitch.
+The upper part (outlet) is where the vacuum cleaner sucks air from, and it's meant for a 34x29mm (OD x ID) vacuum cleaner tube.
 The smaller taper is the inlet, where the cyclone takes sawdust from.
-The inlet is meant for 19x15mm (OD x ID) PVC hose.
-I used a hose clamp to secure the connection.
-Once the bottle is full you can unthread it and toss the sawdust away.
-Keep it vertical all the time.
-Or even better, clamped to the machine frame.
+The inlet is designed for 19x15mm (OD x ID) PVC hose.
+I secured the connection with a hose clamp.
+Once the bottle is full, you can unthread it and dispose of the sawdust.
+Keep it upright at all times.
+Alternatively, clamping it to the machine frame would be even better.
 Consider tipping my channel if you want to keep my projects running.
-PRINTING TIPS: -Rotate inlet 3º and print it vertically, upside down, ie outermost part of it should lay on the build plate (I'd like to change axes orientation if I find how). -Outlet should be printed as it is, with a small ring of supports so it fits tight and nice once supports are removed. -Cyclone should be printed upside down, and you can add supports to the whole where inlet will be glued (I did just in case). -Use a 0.4mm nozzle and 0.20mm layer (walls are 2mm thick) -Use 4 top and bottom layers -Use 3 perimeters -Use at least 25% infill -Glue inlet and cyclone with CA glue.
+PRINTING TIPS: -Rotate inlet 3º and print it vertically with the outermost part facing down towards the build plate. -Print outlet as is, with a small ring of supports so it fits snugly once the supports are removed. -Cyclone should be printed upside down.
+You can add supports to the whole where the inlet will be glued (I did just in case). -Use a 0.4mm nozzle and 0.20mm layer thickness (walls are 2mm thick). -Print with at least four top and bottom layers. -Print three perimeters. -Use at least 25% infill. -Glue inlet and cyclone using CA glue.
 You should get a slight tilt angle (those 3º).
-Seal the joint with either more CA glue (I used CA gel) or some polyester or Tamiya putty. -Don't glue the lid to the cyclone, some dirt will build up on the inside walls over time and of course you want to be able to clean it.
+Seal the joint with either more CA glue or some polyester or Tamiya putty. -Don't glue the lid to the cyclone; some dirt will accumulate on the inside walls over time, and you'll want to be able to clean it.

 Download Model from thingiverse